ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

         multi_part=False,  # Parameter can also be omitted if `reupload=False`
         is_specification=False,
         force=False,
-        hash=None  # Will be provided at object finish in this example )
+        hash=None  # Not needed in case of no data upload )

     # Send the request to the AOS instance gRPC gateway